 What should we do with the rest of the client base?
 You know, those clients that are considered either midsize clients or small clients of yours… What you really want to do here is to take a second look into how you segment your client base and re-evaluate opportunities to increase the CSM coverage (by which I mean increase the number of customers handled by each CSM).
 By increasing the CSM ratio (also known as CSM Coverage), new opportunities for efficiency and scalability could open up.
 However, managing a high CSM ratio without increasing churn is an art.

 Now I’m not making any new bold statements here.
-I bring this up to make sure that as you go through this process, and you take the time to think about how high can the CSM to clients ratio be.
-It’s been proven, that a complete ‘tech touch’ or ‘no touch’ approach (see Gainsight’s approach to customer segmentation) could potentially increase churn.
+I bring this up to make sure that as you go through this process, and you take the time to think about how high can the CSM-to-client ratio be.
+It’s been proven, that a complete ‘tech touch’ or ‘no-touch’ approach (see Gainsight’s approach to customer segmentation) could potentially increase churn.
 In other words, you don’t want to ever get into a situation where there are no resources dedicated to communicating with that client base at all.
-The question then is: How do you convert powerful high-touch processes into automated one?
+The question then is: How do you convert powerful high-touch processes into automated ones?

 The results of these reports should produce a list of clients the CSM team should reach out to proactively.
-In order to scale the CSM team and ensure their time is spent on value creation related tasks, some companies have created a dedicated team, who are basically ‘client success meeting setters.’
+To scale the CSM team and ensure their time is spent on value creation-related tasks, some companies have created a dedicated team, who are basically ‘client success meeting setters.’
 This team consistently calls customers and sets up meetings for the CSM with clients who need attention (or are due for a QBR).
 This approach helps the CSMs become more productive and strategic with their time.
-Watch the recording of Pulse Local discussion panel video (July 2017) where Henri Schultz, CEO for DiscoverOrg demonstrates this approach in details.
+Watch the recording of Pulse Local discussion panel video (July 2017) where Henri Schultz, CEO for DiscoverOrg demonstrates this approach in detail.

 Of course, there’s a slew of self-service programs that should be part of your efforts to scale your customer success approach for your SMB segment.